 It can be hard to feel grateful when you don’t, especially when you have depression, anxiety, trauma, or physical pain.
-An easy way to begin is to keep a daily journal, and write 3-10 things you’re grateful for.
+An easy way to begin is to keep a daily journal and write 3-10 things you’re grateful for.
 In doing this daily, your mind will start looking for things each day to add to your list.
-In this way your outlook on life begins to change.
-You’ll have even greater benefits if you do this with a friend, sponsor, or your partner and read your list aloud.
+In this way, your outlook on life begins to change.
+You’ll have even greater benefits if you do this with a friend, sponsor, or partner and read your list aloud.
 Here are more tips on developing gratitude.

 4. Make a Plan

 Not only has research shown that goal setting increases both motivation and performance, it also enhances positive feelings and our sense of well-being, self-efficacy, success, and job satisfaction.
-Each day write daily objectives.
+Each day, write daily objectives.
 For me, it works better to do this the night before.
-If you have a lot on your mind that interferes with falling sleep, making a to-do list can get them off your mind.
+If you have a lot on your mind that interferes with falling asleep, making a to-do list can get them off your mind.
 It’s important not to abandon yourself.
 When you don’t feel like doing something, like paying bills or exercising, do it anyway.
-Larger goals require more thought and planning, but research shows that the more difficult the goal, the greater the pay-off.
-This makes sense since the greater achievement would build more self-confidence and self-esteem.
+Larger goals require more thought and planning, but research shows that the more difficult the goal, the greater the payoff.
+This makes sense since greater achievement would build more self-confidence and self-esteem.
 When you have a bigger goal, break it down into small, daily, actionable steps.

 5. Do Esteemable Acts

 Actions count a lot.
-Doing things in line with your values that raises your self-esteem and elevates your mood.
+Doing things in line with your values raises your self-esteem and elevates your mood.
 Conversely, doing things that make you feel ashamed or guilty undermines self-worth.
 Aside from living in accordance with our values, such as not lying or stealing, making an effort to do things that build self-esteem pays off.
 (See How to Raise Your Self-Esteem.)
 Plan to do one each day.
 Examples are: